 Another station was animal musical chairs.
 I can’t claim this idea.
 You can find it HERE.
 Super fun!

 Of course we had a face painting station!

 Last but not least, an animal races station!
 Get out those wiggles!

 Time to eat!
 What a fun party!

-If you liked this party then be sure to check out my other parties HERE.
 You may especially enjoy the other parties that I have thrown my son in the past: